George Whitman Hendee: Career

 (Under the Mountain Rule, candidates for Governor and Lieutenant Governor were from alternate sides of the Green Mountains, and Governors were limited to two years in office.
 US Senators were chosen so that one always came from the east side of the mountains and one from the west.)

 Republicans resolved these questions by deciding that the nomination should go to someone from the west, in keeping with their regular rotation policy, but that it should go to someone other than Hendee, in order to ensure that no Governor exceeded the two-year limit.
 As a result, the nomination went to John W. Stewart, who easily won the general election and went on to serve the first two-year term.

 Hendee returned to elective office in 1872 when he was elected as a Republican to represent Vermont's 3rd congressional district in the Forty-third Congress, succeeding Worthington C. Smith.
 He was re-elected to the Forty-fourth and Forty-fifth Congresses, and served from March 4, 1873 to March 3, 1879.
-He served on the committee on private land claims and on the District of Columbia which drafted and secured passage of the law which changed the form of government of the District.
+In 1874 and 1876, Hendee defeated Democratic nominee John L. Edwards, who had also been the Democratic nominee for governor in 1867 and 1868.
+In Congress, Hendee served on the committee on private land claims and on the District of Columbia which drafted and secured passage of the law which changed the form of government of the District.